phaustin/climatemath/docs/greenhouse.md

 +++ {"user_expressions": []}

-Note that this is how the temperature retrievals were made in {ref}`fig:strat_cooling`
+Note that this is how the temperature retrievals were made in {numref}`fig:strat_cooling`

 +++ {"user_expressions": []}